 If you are concerned about the effects of deep-frying on your health, then choose one of the alternatives below.
 I especially love the baking option!

-Place parchment paper on the cookie sheet.
-Mix potatoes in melted butter, coconut oil, or olive oil.
-Place on a cookie sheet without overcrowding.
-Cook at 425F on the top rack until starting to brown.
-Flip fries carefully.
-Continue to cook until the desired doneness.
+- Oven fries: Mix potatoes in melted butter, coconut oil, or olive oil.
+Place on a parchment paper lined cookie sheet (or large baking sheet) without overcrowding.
+Cook at 425โ (220โ) on the top rack until starting to brown.
+Flip the fries carefully.
+Continue to cook until the desired doneness (about 40 minutes).

 Other Things To Consider